j-land3/chat-a-doc/README.md

 ---

 ## Templates
 Chat-a-doc supports MS Word and PDF templates.
-Templates should be placed in the `templates/` subdirectory of your mounted volume.
-For example, if your volume mount is `/path/to/output:/app/files`, place templates in `/path/to/output/templates/`.
+Templates should be placed in the `templates/` subdirectory of your output directory.

+- **Docker:** If your volume mount is `/path/to/chat-a-doc:/app/files`, place templates in `/path/to/chat-a-doc/templates/`
+- **Non-Docker:** If `ALLOWED_ROOT=~/Documents/chat-a-doc`, place templates in `~/Documents/chat-a-doc/templates/`

 **Note:** DOCX and PDF formats require templates.
 At least one DOCX template is required for DOCX generation, and at least one PDF (CSS) template is required for PDF generation.

 **Starter Templates:**
-To get started with templates, a few are provided in `starter_templates/` to be copied to `ALLOWED_ROOT/templates/`.
+To get started with templates, a few are provided in `starter_templates/` to be copied to your output directory's `templates/` subdirectory.

 **Word Templates**
 1. Create a document with your desired styling in Microsoft Word or LibreOffice.
 Modify styles (Normal, Heading 1, Heading 2, etc.), fonts, margins, colors, headers, footers as desired.